scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 This study investigates the impact of performing feature selection on a reduced dataset on feature importance and model performance, using five real-life datasets characterised by large sample sizes and severe class imbalance structures.
 We employ a rigorous feature selection process that utilises permutation feature importance (PFI) and evaluate the feature importance on LightGBM, random forest (RF) and SVM models.
 Evaluation of the feature importance was assessed using the area under the Receiver Operator Characteristics (ROC) curve, commonly referred to as AUC owing to its suitability in class imbalance problems `[@Luque2019; @Temraz2022]`.
 The development of the machine learning framework and data visualisation in this study was facilitated by several key Python libraries.
 Pandas `[@pandas1]` and NumPy `[@numpy]` were used for data loading and numerical computations, respectively.
 Scikit-learn `[@sklearn1]` provided tools for data preprocessing, model development, and evaluation.
 Matplotlib `[@matplotlib]` was employed for visualising data structures.
 Additionally, the SciPy `[@scipy]` library's cluster, spatial, and stats modules were crucial for hierarchical clustering, Spearman rank correlation, and distance matrix computations.

-The rest of the paper is organised as follows: Section II briefly outlines the methodology adopted and present the results in Section III presents the results and discussion.
-The conclusion of the study is provided in Section IV.
+The rest of the paper is organised as follows: [@sec:methodology] briefly outlines the methodology adopted and present the results in [@sec:results] presents the results and discussion.
+The conclusion of the study is provided in [@sec:conclusion].

+(sec:methodology)=
 ## Methodology
 ### Description of datasets
 Five real life datasets from different subject areas were considered in this study.
 Four of the datasets were obtained from the UC Irvine machine learning repository, including CDC Diabetes Health Indicator, Census Income, Bank Marketing, Statlog (Shuttle) `[@KellyUCI]`.The fifth dataset  is from damage morphology studies, Moisture Absorbed Composite `[@Osa-uwagboe2024]`.
 The datasets are presented in @tbl:dataset_summary.
 Notably,  all datasets exhibited high class imbalance ratios from 0.09 to 0.18.